felixlu/awesome-stars/README.md

 ## Dart

+- [chen08209/FlClash](https://github.com/chen08209/FlClash) - A multi-platform proxy client based on ClashMeta,simple and easy to use, open-source and ad-free.
 - [canxin121/app_rhyme](https://github.com/canxin121/app_rhyme) - 使用Flutter和Rust构建的开源免费音乐软件
 - [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.